 Example:Automated assistants embedded within popular operating systems (Siri, Google Assistant) can control the device by voice, enabling the user to increase or decrease volume, change the music played without putting the focus off the road while driving.
 The chef can ask his or her mobile device to read aloud a recipe or to call someone for consultation – without taking out hands from some dirty cake-making.
 The ability to use the device in-the-background instead of focusing on it delivers new ways to use it and support daily tasks.

-The technology is currently in a phase of silent, crawling revolution – millions of people use the AI-powered services without even knowing it every day of their life.
-Google translate makes the foreign languages no barrier, Alexa suggests some good groceries and Netflix suggest “this cool show no-one ever heard about” – that’s only the tip of an iceberg when it comes to artificial Intelligence examples.
+The technology is currently in a phase of a silent, crawling revolution – millions of people use AI-powered services without even knowing it every day of their life.
+Google translate makes the foreign languages no barrier, Alexa suggests some good groceries and Netflix suggests “this cool show no-one ever heard about” – that’s only the tip of an iceberg when it comes to Artificial Intelligence examples.

 With the silent revolution powering the changes, companies with no AI on the backend side will face a huge dropout of customers – the user experience will be weaker and the offer targeted less precisely.